-- In April 2013, we launched the MultiTASC device. - In May 2013, we launched the 1.5mm Expandable LeMaitre Valvulotome. - In June 2013, we launched the AlboSure Vascular Patch. - In June 2014, we launched the 1.5mm HYDRO LeMaitre Valvulotome.
+- In May 2013, we launched the 1.5mm Expandable LeMaitre Valvulotome. - In June 2013, we launched the AlboSure Vascular Patch. - In June 2014, we launched the 1.5mm HYDRO LeMaitre Valvulotome.

 In addition to our sales growth strategies, we have also executed several operational initiatives designed to consolidate and streamline manufacturing within our Burlington, Massachusetts facilities.
 We expect that these plant consolidations will result in improved control over our production capacity as well as reduced costs over the long-term.
 Our most recent manufacturing transitions included: